Digital Health Market Size and Share

 By End User: Consumer Empowerment Spurs Payer Innovation

-Patients & consumers captured the largest 42.85% share in 2024, reflecting widespread comfort with self-tracking, direct-ordering lab tests, and asynchronous chat with clinicians.
+Patients & consumers captured the largest 42.85% of the digital health market share in 2024, reflecting widespread comfort with self-tracking, direct-ordering lab tests, and asynchronous chat with clinicians.
 The proliferation of application-programming-interface gateways ensures individuals can port their data between health plans, fitness apps, and electronic health records, reinforcing user agency.
 Payers, however, chart the highest 17.85% CAGR to 2030 as insurers deploy digital front-doors to lower claims costs.
 Remote monitoring kits and medication-adherence nudges feed real-time risk scores, enabling proactive outreach before costly exacerbations occur.

 Value-based contracts reward this shift.
 Plans issue premium credits for sustained engagement and link deductible thresholds to verified wellness milestones.
 Employers latch on, embedding app bundles into benefit offerings to hold down premiums.
 The payer-provider-patient triad thus converges around outcome-driven, tech-enabled delivery.